Chief Information Officer (CIO) Career Path & Training

-According to the latest projections from the U.S. Bureau of Labor Statistics, employment for IT managers and executives is expected to grow by 15% from 2014 to 2024, much faster than the average for all occupations.
-However, only a fraction of these 50,000+ new job openings will be for Chief Information Officer.
-Traditionally, CIOs are only employed in enterprises and large businesses, and with one slot per company, competition is fierce.
+According to the latest projections from the U.S. Bureau of Labor Statistics, employment for IT managers and executives is expected to grow by 11% from 2020 to 2030, faster than the average for all occupations.
+However, only a fraction of these 52,000+ new job openings will be for Chief Information Officer.
+Traditionally, CIOs are only employed in enterprises and large companies, and with one slot per company, competition is fierce.

-Here are some industry trends you can exploit to improve your chances of becoming CIO:
+Here are some industry trends you can capitalize on to improve your chances of becoming CIO:

 - In an effort to reduce overhead and boost productivity, enterprises are outsourcing a range of IT services to specialized cloud-based providers.
-To capitalize on this rapidly growing trend, hone your soft skills in vendor management and contract negotiation, and enhance your working knowledge of cloud computing.
+To leverage this rapidly growing trend, hone your soft skills in vendor management and contract negotiation, and enhance your working knowledge of cloud computing.

-- Many enterprises are making big data analysis a top priority through 2020 and beyond.
-Prospective CIOs (and really all corporate officers) should be well-versed in business intelligence (BI) tools, techniques and technologies, and be prepared to tell your employer how you can use their hard-earned data to spark a competitive edge.
+- Many enterprises are making data analysis a top priority through 2025 and beyond.
+Prospective CIOs (and really all corporate officers) should be well-versed in business intelligence (BI) tools, techniques and technologies, and be prepared to tell your employer how you can use their data stores to spark a competitive edge.

-- Information security, mobile app development and social media are other subjects at the heart of enterprise wish lists.
+- Cyber security, mobile development, and cloud engineering are other subjects at the heart of enterprise wish lists.
 Increase your value by becoming a subject matter expert in one (or more) of these hot IT disciplines.

 Your CIO training and experience may qualify you for a range of IT job roles.
 Browse and apply to: